EEN421/EEN421.github.io/_posts/💡-Track-&-Price-Your-Microsoft-Sentinel-Ingest-Costs-—-KQL-Tip-of-the-Week.md

 <br/>

 # ⏰ Bonus Discussion: StartTime vs TimeGenerated
 Some of my sharper readers may have noticed that a few screenshots used `StartTime` instead of `TimeGenerated`.
-That one’s on me.
-Just like my GB vs GiB rant, I occasionally commit crimes against precision — so here’s a clear breakdown of what these two fields actually represent, and why it matters for cost analysis.
+That one’s on me (#DevSecOops 😅); Just like my GB vs GiB rant, I occasionally commit crimes against precision — so here’s a clear breakdown of what these two fields actually represent, and why it matters for cost analysis.

 `TimeGenerated`
 - This is the actual timestamp when the Usage record was logged.